starpallace/filmbrary/README.md

 General Description
-  Library for choosing the right film for the right day This is a pet project for developing my django and some other skills It has to be a site for advanced films filtering
+  Library for choosing the right film for the right day This is a pet project for developing my django ver 4.1 and some other skills It has to be a site for advanced films filtering